 The meaning of “have (hold) the testimony of Jesus” is defined for us in the next sentence: “the testimony of Jesus is the Spirit of Prophecy.”
 What is the Spirit of Prophecy?
-In the Targums, the Aramaic translation of the Old Testament, the Spirit of Christ was called “the Word,” and the Spirit of God was called “the Spirit of Prophecy.”
+In the Targumim, the Aramaic translations of the Old Testament, the Spirit of Christ was called “the Word,” and the Spirit of God was called “the Spirit of Prophecy.”
 Christ was the first to receive the Spirit of God; He was the first to have “the testimony of Jesus.”

 The Conclusion: It is done!